-A few things about me: I have written six books, several of them on literary style (Wired Style, Sin and Syntax, and Vex, Hex, Smash, Smooch).
+A few things about me… I have written six books, several of them on literary style (Wired Style, Sin and Syntax, and Vex, Hex, Smash, Smooch).
 These are intended as romps through English and subversive guides to grammar and good writing.
-They have gotten me dubbed “Marion the Librarian on a Harley, or E. B. White on acid.”
-That works.
+They have gotten me dubbed “Marian the Librarian on a Harley, or E. B. White on acid.”

 I grew up in Hawaii, speaking “proper” English at home and Hawaiian creole (or “Pidgin”) with friends.
-This weird bilingualism explains my fascination with language, which didn’t stop there.
-I left the islands to get a bachelors degree in English Literature from Princeton, after which I spent a few years writing short stories and performing mediocre monologues in dim San Francisco coffeehouses.
-I can’t say I went straight after that, but I did earn a masters from the Graduate School of Journalism at UC Berkeley, after which I worked as a reporter and editor at the Gilroy Dispatch, the Oakland Tribune, and the San Francisco Examiner.
-I really started dabbling in the idiosyncrasies of the mother tongue, though, while copy chief at Wired.
+My weird bilingualism led to a fascination with the edges of English.
+I left the islands to study English Literature at Princeton, after which I wrote short stories and performed monologues in dim San Francisco coffeehouses.
+I can’t say I went straight after that, but I did earn a masters in Journalism at UC Berkeley, after which I worked as a reporter and editor at the Gilroy Dispatch, the Oakland Tribune, and the San Francisco Examiner.
+I truly started dabbling in the idiosyncrasies of the mother tongue, though, while copy chief at Wired magazine.

-Freelance writing suits my personality, as I have eclectic interests.
-I’ve written about Latin plurals and Latino culture, Berkeley politics and Hawaiian sovereignty.
+As a freelance writer, I’ve written about Latin plurals and Latino culture, Berkeley politics and Hawaiian sovereignty.
 The fascination with character has led to dozens of profiles.
 My stories have appeared in newspapers from the Los Angeles Times to the Miami Herald, as well as in magazines like The Atlantic, National Geographic Adventure, Afar, Smithsonian, Health, and Honolulu.
-I love the travel essay as a form, and have been published in many anthologies including France, A Love Story (Seal Press) and Best Travel Writing 2006 (Travelers’ Tales).
+I love the travel essay, and have been published in anthologies including France, A Love Story (Seal Press) and Best Travel Writing 2006 (Travelers’ Tales).

 I am as passionate about editing and teaching as I am about writing.
 I have edited more than three dozen books, on everything from leadership and red-state politics, to Mexican history and war and peace.
 I have also directed conferences for midcareer journalists, including the Nieman Conference on Narrative Journalism and UC Berkeley’s Latest in Longform.
 I run an annual writers retreat in Hawaii and speak all over the place.
 I am a founder of The Prose Doctors, an editors collective, and I work one-on-one with many published writers.
 (More on that work here.)
 I am a member of The Writers Grotto.